preangelleo/Expenditure_bot/README.md

 ---

-The core underlying logic of this strategy is to "be bullish on cryptocurrencies."
-Therefore, if cryptocurrencies weaken in the long term, this strategy is certain to lose money.

-The goal of this strategy is to outperform BTC.
-If BTC increases tenfold in ten years, the target for this strategy is to exceed a tenfold return.

-The trading logic of this strategy is to follow the trend and take profits at a 5% gain, repeating this process.
-There is no restriction on the trading currency; selections are made based on the list of currencies with the highest increases.
-However, there is an Ignore List, similar to a blacklist, which can be updated at any time through a Telegram Bot.

-The main parameters for selecting currencies in this trading strategy are: a daily trading volume of more than $50 million, a trading volume/market capitalization (Turnover Rate) higher than ETH, a market capitalization of over $100 million, a total circulating market capitalization of less than $10 billion, and a coin price greater than $0.001 but less than $1000.

-The default limit for holdings in this trading bot is set to 10 positions.
-Once fully invested, no further purchases are made until a coin is sold for a profit, freeing up a position.

-This trading strategy does not set a stop-loss policy.
-If all 10 positions are filled and all are losing, the strategy essentially waits indefinitely.

----

 # Preparation:
 Ensure Python3 and NPM are installed on your system.
 If not, please consult ChatGPT for installation instructions.